RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#3/lesson#3.md

 <meta name="keywords" content="Felix, cat, missing">
 ```

-##Further study:
+##Further study: { .try}

-Is there anything else you could add to the webpage that would help people find Felix?
++ Is there anything else you could add to the webpage that would help people find Felix?
 More information?
 How would you add a map of where he went missing?

-More fun with images.
++ More fun with images.
 Add an image that moves.
 Try adding the image `catswithhats.gif` to the website.
 Open it in the browser to see what happens.

-If Felix get found.
++ If Felix get found.
 Use the tag 	 `<del>` to strike through any information that is no longer true, like missing.
 Use tag  `<ins> ` to insert any new information instead, like __Found__!